Biorefinery Technology (not offered in 2021)

 - Use of fats, carbohydrates, lignin, and hemicellulose in bioenergy and biochemical production

 - Outline of the principles of a biorefinery process including chemical, biological, and thermo-chemical conversion methods

 - Microbiology and metabolic pathways involved in the production/formation of biochemicals and bioenergy

-- Growth conditions in bioenergy and biochemical plants, including pH, temperature, dry matter content, feed velocity, dissolved oxygen, inhibitors etc.
+- Growth conditions in bioenergy and biochemical plants, including pH, temperature, dry matter content, feed velocity, inhibitors etc.

-- Design nd operation of biorefinery and biogas plants
+- Design and operation of biochemicals and bioenergy plants

 - Description of some basic concepts in sustainable biotechnology as bioeconomy principles and life cycle assessment